maryambkhan/if-else-if/README.md

 - First i applied color on text and when it was working i applied it on background
 - Also i am getting  print out output on console and form when color selected

-- I was practicing form examples where i was creating login form when function invoked it takes you to next page then i was trying to change color of that page where i get in problem, was not sure how to link multiple html and js files?
+- I was practicing form examples where i was creating login form when function invoked it takes you to next page then i was trying to change color of that page where i get in problem, was not sure how to link multiple html and js files? maybe i am just getting ahead of myself

 ## Attributions